 "Clout" pieces are very nice clay chips (like high quality poker chips) with artwork and two numbers on them (and also zero to four dots, but students rarely use the dots).
-I bought a bunch very cheap ($8 for 12 starter sets listing at $14.95 each) because Clout appears to have failed strikingly in the marketplace.
+I bought a bunch very cheap ($8 for 12 starter sets listing at $14.95 each) because Clout failed strikingly in the marketplace (production ended April 2007).
 I give each group four differently-colored sets of 15 pieces--two starter sets.
 The sets are standard, but the pieces differ between each color.
 Students are free to use the numbers and dots or not as they choose.

 So checkers is a game they could play immediately with the sets.
-I don't give them dice, but they often ask to use them in the end, and I agree.
+I don't give them dice, but they often ask sooner or later to use them , and I agree.

 So much for preliminaries.
 Students often make some kind of wargame, given what they have, and I find that the students often don't understand how maneuver and combat methods work together.

-When I say "maneuver", I mean the location of pieces matters, and is what separates good play from bad, not how they fight.
+When I say "maneuver", I mean that the location of pieces matters, and separates good play from bad, rather than how they fight.
 Chess and checkers are games of maneuver.
 Go is a game of maneuver, even though the maneuver comes through placement of pieces rather than actual movement.
 Even Tic-Tac-Toe is a game of maneuver, in this sense.